millermetres/PolOfCodeCrypto/tor.md

 >The way most people use Tor is with Tor Browser, which is a version of Firefox that fixes many privacy issues.
 You can read more about Tor on our about page.
 >
 >The Tor Project is a non-profit (charity) organization that maintains and develops the Tor software.

+To know more about the Tor project and/or to download the Tor browser, visit [this page](https://www.torproject.org/).

+### Is Tor legal in UAE?

+Because the law is unclear, be cautious using Tor within UAE outside of NYUAD campus.

+The UAE Cybercrime Law No 5 of 2012 states:
+> Whoever uses a fraudulent computer network protocol address (IP address) by using a false address or a third-party address by any other means *for the purpose of committing a crime or preventing its discovery*, shall be punished by temporary imprisonment and a fine of no less than Dh500,000 and not exceeding Dh2,000,000, or either of these two penalties.

+Because Tor aims to anonymize identities of Tor users, it seems **risky** to use Tor within UAE.

+However, using Tor for academic purpose within NYUAD campus is legal.
+(Source?)

 ### Good Introduction
 - [Slicing onions: Part 1 – Myth-busting Tor.](https://write.privacytools.io/my-thoughts-on-security/slicing-onions-part-1-myth-busting-tor)